wasmCloud/wasmCloud/README.md

 ## Rust Runtime - ⚠️ DEPRECATED

 The pure-Rust wasmCloud host runtime has been deprecated in favor of the new Elixir/OTP runtime.
+If you're looking for tooling to support running resources with the pure-Rust wasmCloud host, please refer to the [resources](./RESOURCES.md) file for compatible versions.

 ## Contributing